Consumer medicine information

 Skeletal fractures.

 Rozlytrek increases the risk of fractures (see Section 4.8 Adverse Effects (Undesirable Effects), Description of selected adverse drug reactions).
 Promptly evaluate patients with signs or symptoms (e.g. pain, changes in mobility, deformity) of fractures.
-In adult patients, some fractures occurred in the setting of a fall or other trauma to the affected area, while in paediatric patients fractures occurred in patients with minimal or no trauma.
+In both adult and paediatric patients, some fractures occurred in the setting of a fall or other trauma to the affected area; in paediatric patients, some fractures occurred with no trauma.
 There are no data on the effects of Rozlytrek on healing of known fractures and risk of future fractures.
-In the majority of paediatric patients treatment was continued with Rozlytrek and the fracture healed.
+In the majority of paediatric patients treatment was continued with Rozlytrek and the fracture healed (see Section 4.8 Adverse Effects (Undesirable Effects)).

 Hepatotoxicity.